dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ![](resources/images/linelist/image2.png)

 > Now you can explain how the event type report selection affects our output.
 When we are creating reports and use "event" as the input type, ALL of the events from within a program stage will be output on our report.
-There is a limitation here in that we can only pull all of our event data from within one program stage, and as a result there are not really "linked" together as they are separate lines within our report.
+There is a limitation here in that we can only pull all of our event data from within one program stage, and as a result they are not really "linked" together as they are separate lines within our report.

 We can further demonstrate this concept by showing more repeated event data. ***Modify the output so you are not filtering by any local case ID and update the report.*** Try sorting the data by surname.
 Scroll through the report; you should see several repeated events displayed on this report.